Neural Bayes estimators for censored inference with peaks-over-threshold models: Acknowledgments

 \section{Acknowledgments}

-Jordan Richards and Rapha\"el Huser were supported by funding from the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No.\ OSR-CRG2020-4394.
-The contributions of Matthew Sainsbury-Dale and Andrew Zammit-Mangion were supported by an Australian Research Council (ARC) Discovery Early Career Research Award, DE180100203.
+This publication is based upon work supported by King Abdullah University of Science and Technology (KAUST) Research Funding under Awards No.\ ORA-2022-5336 and RFS-OFP2023-5550.
+Additionally, Jordan Richards and Rapha\"el Huser were supported by funding from KAUST under Award No.\ OSR-CRG2020-4394, while Matthew Sainsbury-Dale and Andrew Zammit-Mangion were supported by Australian Research Council (ARC) Discovery Early Career Research Award DE180100203.
 Matthew Sainsbury-Dale’s research was also supported by an Australian Government Research Training Program Scholarship and a 2022 Statistical Society of Australia (SSA) top-up scholarship.
-Support from the KAUST Supercomputing Laboratory is gratefully acknowledged. \baselineskip=14pt \begingroup \setstretch{0.75} \endgroup \baselineskip 10pt
+Support from the KAUST Supercomputing Laboratory is gratefully acknowledged.